CCV Board of Directors Terms of Reference

 2. Supervision of Management and Succession Planning

-The Board is responsible for ensuring that the CCV is supported with an appropriate organizational structure including an Executive Director, supporting committees and CCV staff.
+The Board is responsible for ensuring that the CCV is supported with an appropriate organizational structure.

 3. Financial Disclosure

-The Board is responsible for ensuring that the CCV adopts appropriate policies and procedures for the accuracy of its financial statements and associated reports, and the timely reporting and disclosure of information to Subscribing Organizations.
+The Board is responsible for ensuring that the CCV adopts appropriate policies and procedures for the accuracy of its financial statements and associated reports.

 4. Risk Management

-At least annually, the Board reviews reports provided by the Executive Director on the management of material risks associated with the business and operations, the implementation of systems to manage these risks, and reports relating to the operation of, and any material deficiencies in these systems.
+At least annually, the Board reviews reports on the management of material risks associated with the business and operations, the implementation of systems to manage these risks, and reports relating to the operation of, and any material deficiencies in these systems.

-Board members are expected to attend all Board meetings and to review related meeting material in advance.
-The minutes of meetings will be recorded and maintained by the Executive Director.
-Approved minutes will be distributed to all Board members and the CCV Operations Committee.
-In the future, decisions will be posted on the CCV web site for public access.
+For the CCV Board meetings, all three voting members must be in attendance in order for quorum to be met.
+As such, Board members are expected to attend all Board meetings and to review related meeting material in advance.
+The minutes of meetings will be recorded and distributed to all Board members for approval.
 A Chair will be appointed by the Board for a two year term.

 CCV Board meetings will be held on a quarterly basis or as deemed necessary by the Board.